 The UNGPs note that impact assessments:

-- Should cover impacts that the company may “cause or contribute to through its own activities, or which may be directly linked to its operations, products or services by its business relationships”
+- Should cover impacts that the company may “cause or contribute to through its own activities, or which may be directly linked to its operations, products or services through its business relationships”;

-- Should involve “meaningful consultation with potentially affected groups and other relevant stakeholders” in addition to other sources of information such as audits
+- Should involve “meaningful consultation with potentially affected groups and other relevant stakeholders” in addition to other sources of information such as audits; and

 Impact assessments should look at both actual and potential impacts, i.e. impacts that have already manifested or could manifest.
 This compares to risk assessment that would only look at potential impacts and may not satisfy all of the above criteria.

 Understanding the causes of excessive working hours or overtime is key to addressing the problems and their impacts on workers.
 This should involve stakeholder participation — including workers, managers and industry representatives in impact assessment studies.

 Impact assessments may need to be handled sensitively as some workers may be choosing to work excessive hours or additional overtime due to personal circumstances (such as being the sole provider for a family).
 Alternatively, some workers may be working excessive hours against their will, under conditions of bonded or forced labour.
 Discussions with workers, therefore, need to be mindful of these risks to make sure workers are not put at risk or embarrassed to speak about their experiences.